kubernetes/website/content/en/docs/reference/kubectl/overview.md

 ## Output options

 Use the following sections for information about how you can format or sort the output of certain commands.
-For details about which commands support the various output options, see the [kubectl](/docs/user-guide/kubectl/) reference documentation.

 ### Formatting output